MISO SOUP

 ½ cup of onions, sliced into thin half-moons

-4 tsp of barley or rice miso, diluted and pureed with a little bit of warm water
+4 tsp miso ( barley or rice miso is preferred for daily use), pureed with a little bit of warm water

 Scallions for garnish